Reltroner/progress-documentation/Data Structures & Algorithms/module1-lesson10.md

         Return result
 ```

-This is what it means to **break a problem into steps**.

 ---

 ## 5. Write the Algorithm Before the Code

-Once the problem has been broken into smaller steps, describe the solution without using JavaScript.
+Now describe the solution without using JavaScript syntax.

 ```text
 Algorithm: